Rugby sevens at the 2018 Commonwealth Games

-Rugby sevens at the 2018 Commonwealth Games was held on the Gold Coast, Australia from April 13 to 15.
-The rugby sevens competition was held at Robina Stadium.
-This is the sixth time that the men's competition was held, following rugby sevens's debut at the 1998 Games, with women's rugby sevens making its debut after the 2016 Summer Olympics in Rio de Janeiro.
+Rugby sevens at the 2018 Commonwealth Games was the sixth appearance of Rugby sevens at the Commonwealth Games but the debut of the women's tournament.
+The rugby sevens competition at the 2018 Commonwealth Games was held at Robina Stadium in the Gold Coast, Australia, from April 13 to 15.

+This is the sixth edition of the men's competition, following its debut at the 1998 Games, with women's rugby sevens making its debut after a successful the 2016 Summer Olympics tournament in Rio de Janeiro.
 A total of sixteen men's and eight women's teams are scheduled to compete (312 athletes, at 12 per team plus one traveling reserve) in each respective tournament.

 Competition schedule

 The following is the competition schedule for the Rugby sevens competitions: